singularityhub/sregistry/docs/_docs/setup/registration.md

 ```

 ## 4. Submit a PR
 You can then add your files, and submit a PR to the main repo.
 We will have tests that ping your registry to ensure correct naming of files and registry address, along with a preview of the content that is added.
-If you want to prevew locally, you can run `jekyll serve`.
+If you want to preview locally, you can run `jekyll serve`.

 Great!
 Now that you have your accounts, you probably want to learn about how to build and push images!